microsoft/rag-experiment-accelerator/README.md

 - **Naming Conventions**:
     - Use snake case for metric names and configuration variables, like `example_snake_case`.
     - Set up your Git username to be your first and last name, like this: `git config --global user.name "First Last"`
+- **Branch Hygiene**:
+    - Delete the branch after it has been merged.
+- **Issue Tracking**:
+    - Working on a contribution to the RAG Experiment Accelerator?
+Before opening a new issue, make sure to check if the feature has already been requested by searching for it in the associated [project issue tracker](https://github.com/orgs/microsoft/projects/991), and consider adding to that discussion instead.
+Otherwise, please open an issue for it using the feature request template or create a PR and make sure it is associated to the [project](https://github.com/orgs/microsoft/projects/991).

 ## Trademarks